aws-samples/amazon-managed-service-for-apache-flink-examples/java/KinesisConnectors/README.md

 See Flink Kinesis connector docs](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/connectors/datastream/kinesis/) for details about configuring the Kinesis conector.

-To configure the applicaton on Managed Service for Apache Flink, set up these parameter in the *Runtime properties*.
+To configure the application on Managed Service for Apache Flink, set up these parameter in the *Runtime properties*.

 To configure the application for running locally, edit the [json file](resources/flink-application-properties-dev.json).